Ceelog/phpdoc-en/src/book/oci8.md

 <a href="/book/oci8.html#Requirements" class="link">Requirements</a>
 section before configuring OCI8.

-To enable the OCI8 extension, configure PHP with the option **--with-oci8**.

 Before starting the web server, OCI8 typically requires several Oracle environment variables (see below) to locate libraries, point to configuration files, and set some basic properties such as the character